funkhaus/factory-archive/.github/ISSUE_TEMPLATE/component-request.md

 ---
 name: Component Request
-about: used to define a component that a developer can build.
+about: Use this to define a component that a developer can build.
 title: Component Request - {componentName} - {x}hrs
 labels: component request, available
 assignees: ''